Prathameshchakote/Nutrition-Facts-ChatBot/README.md

 # Nutrition Facts ChatBot

 The **Nutrition Facts ChatBot** is an AI-powered Retrieval-Augmented Generation (RAG) application that recommends nutrition-related YouTube videos based on user queries.
-It uses advanced natural language processing (NLP) models to deliver personalized recommendations.

 ## Table of Contents

 1. [Installation](#installation)